The world’s 14 best-value destinations

 Let's face it, there are plenty of cheap destinations in the world, and some of them deserve to be cheap.
 But there are also gems out there which are lovely and interesting as well as very easy on the budget.
 These ‘best-value' places are ones where you have an excellent time and you're continually shocked at how cheap things are there too.

 Not long ago we published lists of our picks for the best-value cities in Europe, and the best-value cities in Asia.
 For both of those we ranked destinations for people traveling just to a specific region, but it's time to open it up and collect our best-value recommendations from the entire world.

-Some make the list for some non-obvious reasons, so it’s not all about being heaven for the cheapskate travelers.
+Some make the list for some non-obvious reasons, so it's not all about being heaven for the cheapskate travellers.
 The list below includes up-to-date currency conversions from the main World Backpacker Index for 2011 list.

 The 14 best-value destinations in the world

 Unless you've been researching your own trip to Vietnam, chances are good that you've never heard of Hoi An, or you think I meant to type Hanoi instead.
 While Hanoi is actually the cheapest city on our Asia list, Hoi An is only a bit more expensive, and most people find it far more pleasant and interesting.
 This is like a living museum of a Chinese fishing village in the old section, where almost every other shop is a cheap tailor.